-- the financial statements of the company on pages 10 to 28: - o present fairly, in all material respects: - its financial position as at 30 June 2020; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Standards Reduced Disclosure Regime; and - the performance information of the company on pages 7 to 9 presents fairly, in all material respects, the company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the company's objectives, for the year ended 30 June 2020.
+- the financial statements of the company on pages 10 to 34: - o present fairly, in all material respects: - its financial position as at 30 June 2021; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Standards Reduced Disclosure Regime; and - the performance information of the company on pages 7 to 9 presents fairly, in all material respects, the company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the company's objectives, for the year ended 30 June 2021.

-Our audit was completed on 30 November 2020.
+Our audit was completed on 30 September 2021.
 This is the date at which our opinion is expressed.

-The basis for our opinion is explained below, and we draw attention to the impact of Covid-19 on the company.
+The basis for our opinion is explained below.
 In addition, we outline the responsibilities of the Board of Directors and our responsibilities relating to the financial statements and the performance information, we comment on other information, and we explain our independence.